japila-books/spark-sql-internals/docs/spark-sql-CodeGenerator.md

 newCodeGenContext(): CodegenContext
 ----

-`newCodeGenContext` simply creates a new link:spark-sql-CodegenContext.adoc#creating-instance[CodegenContext].
+`newCodeGenContext` simply creates a new spark-sql-CodegenContext.md#creating-instance[CodegenContext].

 [NOTE]
 ====
 `newCodeGenContext` is used when:

-* `GenerateMutableProjection` is requested to link:spark-sql-GenerateMutableProjection.adoc#create[create a MutableProjection]
+* `GenerateMutableProjection` is requested to spark-sql-GenerateMutableProjection.md#create[create a MutableProjection]

-* `GenerateOrdering` is requested to link:spark-sql-GenerateOrdering.adoc#create[create a BaseOrdering]
+* `GenerateOrdering` is requested to spark-sql-GenerateOrdering.md#create[create a BaseOrdering]

-* `GeneratePredicate` is requested to link:spark-sql-GeneratePredicate.adoc#create[create a Predicate]
+* `GeneratePredicate` is requested to spark-sql-GeneratePredicate.md#create[create a Predicate]

-* `GenerateSafeProjection` is requested to link:spark-sql-GenerateSafeProjection.adoc#create[create a Projection]
+* `GenerateSafeProjection` is requested to spark-sql-GenerateSafeProjection.md#create[create a Projection]

-* `GenerateUnsafeProjection` is requested to link:spark-sql-GenerateUnsafeProjection.adoc#create[create a UnsafeProjection]
+* `GenerateUnsafeProjection` is requested to spark-sql-GenerateUnsafeProjection.md#create[create a UnsafeProjection]

-* `GenerateColumnAccessor` is requested to link:spark-sql-GenerateColumnAccessor.adoc#create[create a ColumnarIterator]
+* `GenerateColumnAccessor` is requested to spark-sql-GenerateColumnAccessor.md#create[create a ColumnarIterator]
 ====